Application Process

 - Addendum Statement(s), if needed

-Because applying to law school is costly and time consuming give yourself plenty of time to prepare each element of the application.
+Applying to law school is costly and time consuming so be sure to allow plenty of time to prepare each element of the application.

 Application Timeline